linusHernvall/burger-quest/README.md

-# Next.js 14 Fullstack Application
+# Burger Quest 🍔

-A modern fullstack application built with Next.js 14, TypeScript, TailwindCSS, Shadcn UI, and Supabase.
+A modern fullstack application for tracking and rating your burger adventures, built with Next.js 14, TypeScript, TailwindCSS, Shadcn UI, and Supabase.

 ## Features